acanalis/acanalis.github.io/content/post/Hello World.md

 date: 2020-11-22T21:42:04-03:00
 ---

 Hello World!
-Welcome to the site.
+Welcome to ΔY.

-The name of the site, ΔY, represents moving forward one small step at a time.
+The name of the blog represents moving forward one small step at a time.

-The main topic for this site/blog will be learning and teaching experiences in general, and in particular those about programming.
+The idea is to talk about programming, learning and teaching.

-Hope you enjoy it.
+Enjoy!